jdpalmer/transmute/README.md

   width will be calculated to preserve the `source-file` aspect ratio.

-Two debugging options are available, which list the formats supported by OS X's Image I/O infrastructure:
+Two debugging options are available, which list the formats supported by MacOS's Image I/O infrastructure:

 * `-l`:
   Print the result of `CGImageSourceCopyTypeIdentifiers()`